durkes/copilot/README.md

 # Copilot - Node.js middleware router

 Copilot is a lighter, faster [Node](http://nodejs.org/) router inspired by [Express](https://www.npmjs.com/package/express), [Restify](https://www.npmjs.com/package/restify), and [Connect](https://www.npmjs.com/package/connect).
 It was born out of a need for something in between.
-Much of the baseline code came from [Connect](https://www.npmjs.com/package/connect).
+Much of the baseline code was derived from [Connect](https://www.npmjs.com/package/connect).

 The purpose of Copilot is to provide key conveniences for developing a Node server with the option to add middleware for additional functionality when you need it.
 Built-in features are limited by design.
 The configuration is flexible and unopinionated, keeping you first-in-command.